eevo script

 Anti-Features

-Just like jazz, it is often more useful to see what is missing:
+Just like jazz, what is missing is often more important:

 No statements